-The basic idea of the Infinite Banking Concept – aka Becoming Your Own Banker – is built around funding whole life insurance and then leveraging cash value via policy loans to self-finance debt, personal and business expenses, investments, and even passive income for retirement.
+The basic idea of the Infinite Banking Concept (IBC) – aka Becoming Your Own Banker – is built around funding whole life insurance and then leveraging the cash value via policy loans to self-finance debt, personal and business expenses, investments, and even passive income for retirement.

 Some adore/love the concept to the point they seem to believe it is magic, while others believe the concept is outdated and no longer applies in today’s environment.
 Still, others hate it and truly believe in the infinite banking scam claims.
 But is infinite banking a scam?
-The truth, as is often the case, is somewhere between the extremes.
+The truth, as is often the case, is somewhere between these extremes.

-The idea behind the Infinite Banking Concept (IBC) isn’t new.
+The idea behind the Infinite Banking Concept isn’t new though.
 People have been using participating whole life insurance to self-finance purchases for well over 100 years.

 Participating whole life insurance (PWLI) is a contract designed to remain in force for the policyholder’s entire life.
 It includes the buildup of cash values and also grants you the right to borrow against the policy value.
 This can be especially advantageous for individuals looking to borrow for a business/investment and pay the loan back over time or at a specific future time.
 Enter the infinite banking concept.
 With the funding of one or more properly designed dividend-paying whole life insurance policy(ies), you will have guaranteed access to cash that you can leverage for anything you choose.

-The insurance company contractually guarantees to pay the beneficiaries of the policy a certain death benefit upon the death of the insured; and to share with policy owners (aka participants, policyholders) a portion of the company profits.
+The insurance company also contractually guarantees to pay the beneficiaries of the policy a certain death benefit upon the death of the insured and to share with policy owners (aka participants, policyholders) a portion of the company profits.
 This sharing of profits is referred to as dividends but is rather considered a return of premium according to current tax law in the United States.
 These are additional benefits to implementing an IBC strategy for you and your family’s financial legacy.

 Life insurance has been around for centuries and thousands (likely millions) of people have taken policy loans and paid them back.
 We have encountered multiple success stories with individuals who have used the infinite banking concept.
 Here are just a couple: